kwheelan/Breakthrough/README.md

 ## Breakthrough Voting Initiative Repository

-### Katrina Wheelan
-### July 16, 2020
+### Katrina Wheelan, July 16, 2020

 The Breakthrough Collaborative's Voting Initiative is a central site for accessible voting resources in all states that Breakthrough serves.
 Content is translated into Spanish and Chinese (depending on the state).

 This repository contains a Python Flask application.
 The demo branch is deployed at: https://breakthrough-voting-initiative.herokuapp.com/
 The default branch is the working branch for this application, deployed at: https://bt-voting.herokuapp.com/.
-We use the Google Civic API for polling data and scrape registration data from Vote.org.
+We use the Google Civic Data API for polling data and scrape registration data from Vote.org.
 All FAQ information comes from individual states' Secretary of State sites.

 #### Directories: